 Easy method for toasting shop-bought sunflower or pumpkin seeds (optional as can simply use plain seeds for garnish):

 - Heat a small non-stick pan with the sunflower seeds, a few sprigs of thyme, and some salt, until very hot.
 The seeds may sound like they are going to pop.
 Once the pan is very hot remove from the stove and shake back and forth until the seeds are nicely browned in places.
-Once the thyme sprigs are cooler the leaves can be plucked off and mixed through the toasty sunflower seeds.*If you would like to roast the pumpkin seeds obtained from a pumpkin then do have a look at our recipe notes and FAQ section above this recipe for an easy guide*
+Once the thyme sprigs are cooler the leaves can be plucked off and mixed through the toasty sunflower seeds.*If you would like to roast the pumpkin seeds obtained from a pumpkin then do have a look at our recipe notes and FAQ section above this recipe for an easy guide*4 tablespoons sunflower seeds

 Notes